 In elementary schools in Bellingham, Washington, children in every grade are learning important and age-appropriate information about the environment.

 But children need more than just the facts about habitat loss and warming seas.
 They need hope and they want a safe place to live.
+They want to look forward to their future.

 At the moment a child expresses anxiety, the adult in the room is the safe harbor.
 After a pause, in moments of calm, ask what one thing the child would like to do.
 Simple, doable actions, no matter how small – for example, pick up trash in your local park, close the tap when brushing teeth at bedtime.